-Secretary: Teri Greeves (Kiowa)
+Director and Secretary: Teri Greeves (Kiowa)

 Teri is a contemporary beadwork artist, to tell the story of the American Indian, both contemporary and historical.
 Her works include beaded books, jewelry, and even high top sneakers!
 Her work is found in such public collections as the Heard Museum in Phoenix, the Museum of Arts and Design, the Brooklyn Museum, the Denver Art Museum, the National Museum of the American Indian, the Museum of Fine Arts of Santa Fe, and the Museum of Indian Arts and Culture, among others.

 Director: Vanessa Elmore (Colombian-American)

 Vanessa is a professional art appraiser, specializing in Art of the Americas, and has been in the art industry for over twenty years.
 Based in Santa Fe, she has handled countless numbers of arts objects, spanning from pre-historic to contemporary cultures.
 She had a long friendship and professional relationship with the founder, Ted Coe and his family, and therefore supports the Coe Center wholeheartedly.